Esri/arcgis-pro-sdk-community-samples/VoxelLayers/VoxelSample/ReadMe.md

 - Slices
 - Sections
 - Locked Sections
+- Voxel Coordinate Spaces
 For additional examples refer to <a href="https://github.com/Esri/arcgis-pro-sdk/wiki/ProSnippets-VoxelLayers">Voxel Snippets</a>
-For concepts refer to the <a href="https://github.com/Esri/arcgis-pro-sdk/wiki/ProConcepts-Voxel-Layers>Voxel Pro Guide</a>.
+For concepts refer to the <a href="https://github.com/Esri/arcgis-pro-sdk/wiki/ProConcepts-Voxel-Layers">Voxel Pro Guide</a>.

 <!-- End -->